ft-interactive/g-yAxisLinear/README.md

 # d3-foo

-YOUR DESCRIPTION HERE.
-Replace all instances of `foo` in this file with the name of your new plugin.
+Pre styled and positioned linear y axis for us with the FT's g-chartframe as part of the Visual Vocabulary.

 ## Installing